Workflows#

 - coder -> reviewer

 edges declares dependency direction (a -> b means b waits for a).
 Roles with no incoming edges run first.
 Sibling roles (no dependency between them) run in parallel.
+An edge may carry an optional if predicate that gates whether it fires — see Conditional edges.

 Body templating#